nbswords/sklearn-mlp/README.md

 # sklearn-mlp
+This is the Homework 5 of [Introduction to Artificial Intelligence](http://class-qry.acad.ncku.edu.tw/syllabus/online_display.php?syear=0108&sem=2&co_no=H335800&class_code=)

-Examples of scikit-learn MLPClassifier and MLPRegressor
+We are require to build examples of MLP by scikit-learn MLPClassifier and MLPRegressor.

 ## Data
 In this repo, I use two of [UCI dataset](https://archive.ics.uci.edu/ml/datasets.php).